No other metric works as well as the customer engagement score when it comes to predicting churn or identifying new upselling opportunities.

-A common misconception I see in SaaS is confusing active and engaged users.
+A common misconception I see companies make is confusing active with engaged users.
 Even though they might seem similar at first, the two are quite different, actually.

 Active users only log into the app.
 Engaged users, as we’ve discussed already, use its key features and sees value from doing it.

 Keep the distinction in mind when defining customer engagement in your app.